unixwzrd/unixwzrd.github.io/docs/templates/blog-templates.md

 Keep the Mermaid or Graphviz source with the publication material and generate both SVG and PNG assets.
 Embed the SVG through the shared diagram include; retain the PNG as a fallback or social-production asset.

+When readers should inspect and download the exact diagram source, place the `.dot` or `.mmd` under `html/assets/code/` and show it with the shared `source_code.html` disclosure.
+Render from that same public file so the article does not maintain a second source copy.
+Part 6 follows this convention.

+For an explicit local render, `python3 utils/bin/render-blog-diagram.py SOURCE OUTPUT_STEM` generates both formats from a `.dot` or `.mmd` source. `OUTPUT_STEM` omits the extension.
+The helper requires the Graphviz `dot` executable for `.dot` or Mermaid CLI `mmdc` for `.mmd`; it does not install either tool or run automatically as part of Jekyll.
+Its Mermaid path also gives the SVG numeric dimensions from its `viewBox` for the viewer.

 ```liquid
 {% include blog_diagram.html
    src="/assets/images/blog/example/architecture.svg"